Mu-L/YouTubeTweak/FUNCTIONS.md

 # Translation

-These features are used for subtitle and comment translation.
-Subtitle translation and comment translation use online translation services, so network access is required.
+These features are used to translate video list titles, watch page text, subtitles, and comments.
+All translation features use online translation services, so network access is required.

 <a name="translate-settings"></a>